 It is often said it is better to deal with “the devil you know” instead of facing the uncertain prospect of what a Democratic president might demand.
-This witticism fails with Trump since he is such a difficult devil to know.
-Three times a draft trade agreement has seemed at hand: May 2018, December 2018, and May 2019, but each time it was shot down by the White House.
-The first time Trump directly nixed it.
-The second time the arrest of Huawei CFO Meng Wanzhou, apparently instigated by John Bolton, Trump’s recently fired national security adviser — killed the deal.
+This witticism fails with Trump because he is such a difficult devil to know.
+Three times a draft trade agreement has seemed at hand: May 2018, December 2018 and May 2019, but each time it was shot down by the White House.
+The first time, Trump directly nixed it.
+The second time, the arrest of Huawei CFO Meng Wanzhou — apparently instigated by John Bolton, Trump’s recently fired national security adviser — killed the deal.

-However, it seems from the available evidence that China has put little new on the table since May 2018, in part because it has only so much it would be willing to offer without compromising its own vital national plans.
-Furthermore, Trump seems unwilling to sweeten the deal with any attractive quid quo pro that might induce further Chinese concessions.
-After setting up China for years as the consummate exploiters of weak American leadership, he can hardly afford a weak-looking deal.
+However, it seems from the available evidence that China has put little new on the table since May 2018, in part because it has only so much it is willing to offer without compromising its own vital national plans.
+Further, Trump seems unwilling to sweeten the deal with any attractive quid quo pro that might induce further Chinese concessions.
+After setting up China for years as the consummate exploiters of weak American leaders, he can hardly afford a weak-looking deal.

 Influential Democratic donor George Soros threw down the gauntlet to Trump recently, signaling that the demonization of China has advanced so far that Trump will be attacked as “soft on China” if he cuts a trade deal little better than what he rejected several times already.
 Trump himself has raised expectations of a comprehensive deal with China to such heights that it is difficult for him to now cut his losses and compromise.
 He cannot accept whatever China could reasonably offer.

 Thus, the most likely prospect is another round of failed talks, followed by another round of punitive Trump tariffs, provoking Chinese retaliation.
 Another failure is likely to hasten a global recession, already beginning even without further bad news.